Skip to content

 Shell Plugins

 The dotsecenv shell plugins automatically load secrets from .secenv files when you cd into a directory.
-When you leave, secrets are automatically unloaded—keeping your environment clean and secure.
+When you leave, they are automatically unloaded—keeping your environment clean and secure.

-1. On cd into a directory: The plugin checks for .env and .secenv files
+1. On cd into a directory: The plugin checks for a .secenv file

-2. Security check: Files must be owned by you (or root) and not world-writable
+2. Security check: The file must be owned by you (or root) and not world-writable

-3. Trust prompt: For .secenv files, you’re prompted to allow loading (can be remembered)
+3. Trust prompt: You’re prompted to allow loading (can be remembered)

-4. Auto-load: Plain variables from .env are loaded, then secrets are fetched from your vault
+4. Auto-load: Plain variables are loaded first, then secrets are fetched from your vault

 ~/project $ cd myapp/